 “Be honest with your employer and give them plenty of notice of the time you need to take off.”

-Not a full-time job on a part-time basis (and wages.)
+Not a full-time job on a part-time basis (and salaries.)
 Some mothers explained that working part-time had, in reality, meant working full-time in fewer hours, for less money.

 “Make sure you don't wind up putting in more time at work than you have agreed.
 You can easily get taken advantage of to do more for no return.”